Arizona now has misgivings about Purdue opioid settlement

 Arizona's attorney general is having misgivings about agreeing to Purdue Pharma's proposal to settle litigation over the opioid crisis.

-Attorney General Mark Brnovich said in a court filing late Monday that the OxyContin maker has "sought to undermine material terms of the deal."
+Attorney General Mark Brnovich, a Republican, said in a court filing late Monday that the OxyContin maker has "sought to undermine material terms of the deal."

-The Republican agreed to the Purdue settlement right before the company filed for bankruptcy protection.
+He did not specify how he alleges the company has done that.

-His filing is similar to those made last week by attorneys general in two dozen states and lawyers for more than 500 local and tribal governments.
+But in a statement Tuesday, Brnovich said, "It's in everyone's best interest to secure a just and timely settlement.
+Purdue and the Sackler family need to take responsibility for their role in the opioid crisis."

 - Why are flags at half-staff today, Oct.
 6, 2019?